andrew/ultimate-awesome/README.md

 - [awesome-open-science](https://github.com/maurice-schleussinger/awesome-open-science) - A curated list of information, resources and tools about Open Science, Open Access and Open Research Data 🔬‍ 💻 📥.
 - [awesome-open-source-marketing](https://github.com/metamatex/awesome-open-source-marketing) - Awesome list of open-source marketing resources.
 - [awesome-minter](https://github.com/minterdex/awesome-minter) - :tada: A curated list of awesome things related to Minter Blockchain.
-- [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-dao-tooling](https://github.com/mprasanjith/awesome-dao-tooling) - A curated list of tools to launch and run DAOs.
 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
+- [awesome-sdks](https://github.com/pajaydev/awesome-sdks) - Collection of awesome sdks.
 - [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [awesome_firefox_addons](https://github.com/pratyakshm/awesome_firefox_addons) - Awesome curation of Firefox addons I use.
 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.